Michael van Gerwen: 2013: First world final, Premier League champion

 Two weeks later he won the sixth Players Championship by defeating Andy Hamilton 6–1 in the final.
 At the Gibraltar Darts Trophy his unbeaten run of 15 matches in European Tour events was ended as he lost to Adrian Lewis 5–6 in the quarter-finals.

 At the European Championship, Van Gerwen beat Mervyn King and Jelle Klaasen both with 104 averages, but was defeated 8–11 by Lewis in the semi-finals.
 Lewis was also the victor when the two met at the same stage of the World Matchplay, beating Van Gerwen 17–15.
 Van Gerwen overcame Lewis in the semi-finals of the Sydney Darts Masters 10–7, but was then defeated 10–3 in the final by Taylor.
 In the defence of his World Grand Prix title, Van Gerwen swept past John Part 2–0 and Van Barneveld 3–0 in 21 minutes to play Dave Chisnall in the quarter-finals.
 Van Gerwen came from 2–0 down to level the match but Chisnall halted his momentum by winning the final set by three legs to one.
-He qualified from Group 5 of the Championship League having lost in the final of two previous groups which included a nine-dart finish in a 6–5 loss to Terry Jenkins in Group 4.
+He qualified from Group 5 of the Championship League having lost in the final of two previous groups, one of which included a nine-dart finish in a 6–5 loss to Terry Jenkins in Group 4.

 In the Winners Group, Van Gerwen was the only player to beat Taylor and he finished second in the table by winning five of his seven games.
 In the semi-finals, he saw off Richie Burnett 6–2 to face Taylor in the final.
 Van Gerwen fell 5–0 down before winning three successive legs but had left himself too much to do and lost 6–3.
 He finished the year as the top seed for the Players Championship Finals having amassed £125,350 during the year in ProTour events, over £50,000 ahead of Chisnall in second place.
 He produced two superb comebacks in the event, the first coming in the second round when he took six legs in a row to see off Lewis 9–6.
 He produced the second in the final as from 6–3 down he hit a seven leg burst against Taylor and secured his second major title of the year with an 11–7 victory.